R-garreau/PastRxUI/README.md

+# PastRxUI

 ---

 title: PastRxUI

 emoji: 💊

 colorFrom: blue

 colorTo: indigo

 sdk: docker

 app_file: app.R
-pinned: false

 ---

-# PastRxUI

 This application is a user interface to create mb2 files for BestDose (legacy) for more information on BestDose software see the user manual on the (Laboratory of Applied Pharmacokinetics and Bioinformatics)[https://www.lapk.org/bestdose.php]